Courseiva

 • E.Apply a CanNotDelete lock to each resource group.

-Why A: Option A is correct because an Azure Policy initiative (a set of policy definitions) allows combining the CostCenter tag requirement and the allowed region restriction into a single assignment, simplifying management.
+Why A: An Azure Policy initiative (a set of policy definitions) allows combining the CostCenter tag requirement and the allowed region restriction into a single assignment, simplifying management.
 This ensures both rules are enforced together across all subscriptions in the department.

 Variation 3.
 A platform team must enforce two governance rules across every current and future subscription under a management group: resources must include an Environment tag, and only East US or West US may be used for deployment.
 They want one compliance view for both rules and a way to correct missing tags on existing resources where supported.
 What should they assign?